jojozhuang/jojozhuang.github.io/_posts/2018-07-05-upgrading-angular-app-from-5-to-6.md

 > Upgrade Angular App from 5 to 6

 ## 1. Angular 5 Vs Angular 6
+Angular 6 was released on May 4th, 2018.
+That is 6 months after its predecessor's (Angular 5) release.
+The highlights of Angular 6 include the Angular Command Line Interface (CLI), The Component Development KIT (CDK) and the Angular Material package update.

 ## 2. Upgrade
 ### 2.1 Upgrade Angular CLI